vikramadhiman/vikramadhiman1.github.io/_posts/2020-08-19-anti-launch-roadmap-reduce-complexity-features-agile-product-manager.md

 <p style="padding-left:20px;">Experiments should also include hypotheses around removing features altogether and testing the impact (do customers really care?).  </p>

 It is easier to say teams should be empowered and have courage but without the adequate structures and frameworks, it is tough to action this.
-That’s why I like the idea of reducing operational maintenance and anti-launch roadmaps.
+That’s why I like the idea of reducing operational maintenance and anti-launch product roadmaps.
 I am also excited by the use of data science in tying up relationships between long term and short term metrics (<a href="https://storage.googleapis.com/pub-tools-public-publication-data/pdf/43887.pdf">example from Google</a>) which can help take calls on stopping work on features and relook at problem areas that a feature or solution addressed.

 Do you use anti-launch roadmaps or data science models to predict long-term metrics from short-term metrics?
 If yes, I’d love to Buy Your Coffee.
 Please reach out <a href="https://linkedin.com/in/vikrama">@vikramadhiman</a>.